Biotech in Rapture as Frankenburgers Make Worldwide DebutUpdated: August 24, 2017Healthy Living

 All together now, “Ewwwwwwwwwww!”

 Proponents of lab grown meat say that development of this technology and widespread availability is critical to head off a “looming” food crisis and an environmental catastrophe due to rising population and a growing demand for meat in countries such as China and Brazil.
-Plant-based protein substitutes have helped somewhat, but the popularity of these products has not taken hold in mass markets.
+Plant-based protein substitutes like seitan and soy protein have helped somewhat, but the popularity of these products has not taken hold in mass markets.

 Sounds like very effective, sob story, save the world marketing to me – the same